 Your ecommerce business is booming.
 You’re driving a lot of traffic and a significant percentage of that traffic is converting.
-There’s only one problem – you’re not driving enough conversions through mobile.
-And as a retailer that wants to reach the top, this is a big issue for you.
-You want to make some changes so you can improve ecommerce conversions on mobile.
-And this post is going to help you with that.
+There’s only one problem—you’re not driving enough conversions through mobile.

-Why You Need to Improve Ecommerce Conversions on Mobile
+Why You Need to Improve Mobile Ecommerce Conversions

 Before you get started, it’s important to remember that you’re not the only retailer struggling with mobile conversions.
-According to Salesforce (previously Demandware), smartphones account for 45% of ecommerce traffic worldwide.
-They also predict that the numbers will reach 60% by the end of 2017.
-Additionally, smartphones saw 70% more cart creations than other devices.
+According to eMarketer estimates, mobile ecommerce constituted 58.9% share of the global ecommerce sales in 2017.

 Now that you understand the basic factors that affect mobile ecommerce conversions, it’s time to find out what you can do to address those issues.
-Here are three of the best ways to improve ecommerce conversions among mobile users besides the obvious requirement of creating a mobile-friendly site:
+Here are three of the best ways to improve mobile ecommerce conversions, besides the obvious requirement of creating a mobile-friendly site:

 #1: Improve Site Speed

 So if you’re among the majority and your page takes too long to load, you’re going to experience high bounce rates.
-And if people aren’t staying long enough to see what you have, it’s likely that you won’t be seeing a lot of conversions.
+And if people don’t stay long enough to see what you have to offer, it’s likely that you will have low mobile ecommerce conversion rates.

-This means that improving load speed is crucial to improve ecommerce conversions on mobile.
+This means that improving load speed is crucial to improving mobile ecommerce conversions.
 But what can you do to make sure your mobile website loads quickly and properly?
-Here are a few basic tips to help you out:
+Here are a few tips to help you out:

 - Minimize Server Response Time – Your page can’t load quickly if your server takes too long to respond to a request.
 Ideally, your server should take less than 200 milliseconds to start responding to a request.
 In order to minimize server response time, you can improve the software or configuration of your web server.
 In addition to this, try enhancing the quality of web hosting service you use.